 Send targeted messages to nurture leads

-If you have Intercom Engage, you can create a lead nurturing campaign and target it to automatically send to a specific group of leads.
+If you have our Messages product, you can create a lead nurturing campaign and target it to automatically send to a specific group of leads.
 For example, you could add leads to a campaign when they’re at a promising status to encourage them to sign up for a paid account.

 Automatically assign conversations to a specific teammate or team

-With Intercom Respond, you can also automatically assign conversations to a specific teammate or team.
+With our Inbox product, you can also automatically assign conversations to a specific teammate or team.
 For example, you might want to assign messages from leads with specific job titles to your VIP sales team or messages from leads with a promising status to your Sales Development Reps or the lead’s owner.